pawelgepner/Simple-exponential-functions/README.md

 # SIMPLE EXPONENTIAL FUNCTIONS
-In this repository you can find all code examples used in article:
+In this repository you can find all code examples used in article (to be) publised in IEEE Signal Processing Magazine:

 **"Simple multiple precision algorithms for exponential functions"**